PierreQuevreux/stat_mesocosm_green_brown_CEREEP/README.md

 # stat_mesocosm_green_brown_CEREEP

-Statistical analysis and data of the fresh water mesocosm experiment performed at the CEREEP Ecotron Île-de-France in 2015 and reported in the article: "Interactions between green and brown food webs in freshwater ecosystems: a mesocosm experiment".
+Statistical analysis and data of the fresh water mesocosm experiment performed at the CEREEP Ecotron Île-de-France in 2015 and reported in the article: "Combined effects of fish, light and allochthonous dissolved organic carbon on interactions between green and brown food webs: an aquatic mesocosm experiment".